KianBahasadri/bahasadri.com/docs/features/calculator/FEATURES.md

 **Steps**:

 1. Turn on the calculator using the power button
-2. Click number buttons to enter the first operand
+2. Click number buttons to enter numbers
-3. Click an operator button (+, -, ×, ÷)
+3. Click operator buttons (+, -, ×, ÷) to add operations
-4. Click number buttons to enter the second operand
+4. Continue entering numbers and operators to build equations of any length
 5. Click the equals/enter button to calculate
 6. View the result displayed on the calculator screen (the display shows the current equation being typed throughout the process)
 7. Optionally turn off the calculator when finished